Licensure and Medicare / Medicaid Certification for

 the facility such as a lobby, admitting or business office.

 process should be directed to the Bureau of Health Services at (608)

 Medicare Certification Application Process

-1. The State of Wisconsin, Department of Health & Family Services
+1. The State of Wisconsin, Department of Health Services

-(DHFS) has an agreement to assist the U.S Department of Health & Human
+(DHS) has an agreement to assist the U.S. Department of Health & Human

 Services (DHHS) in determining whether health care facilities meet, and